 [1,1,1,1,2,2,2,2,3,3,3,3]

-takes a list of boolean values and returns True
+and takes a list of boolean values and returns True only if all the

-values in the list are True
+values in the list are True.

 ghci> and $ map (>4) [5,6,7,8]